 - Signed liability waivers for every member of your team.

 - Both forms are linked in the top menu bar of this website.

 RUNNING IN THE DARK

-Yep, you’ll probably be running in the dark at some point.
+Yep, you will be running in the dark at some point.
 Runners must wear reflective vests, headlamps, and blinky lights when the light dims and at all times along roadways.
 Some parts of the course can also be dark due to the dense forest.
 Bonus dark: The unlit restored train tunnel on Leg 3.

-Temperatures range from the high 20s to high 40s depending on terrain, elevation, and microclimate.
+April temperatures range from the low 40s to mid 50s depending on terrain, elevation, and microclimate.
 Be prepared with appropriate layers, plus warm blankets and beverages in your team vehicle.
 Typically, weather is wetter on the west end and gets warmer and drier as you move east into the rain shadow.
 That said, be ready for anything, anytime, anywhere.

 Bright side: Prevailing west winds off the Strait of Juan de Fuca mean a high chance of a tailwind!